JohanCodeForFun/johancodeforfun/README.md

 - **Freelance Web Developer**
   Redesigned websites to enhance user experience and functionality, to improve SEO and faster load-times.
 - **Full-Stack Engineering Intern at Hitta.se**
-  Built and modernized services with Node.js, React, and TypeScript, incorporating automation tools like headless testing with Docker for robust workflows.
+  Built and modernized services with Node.js, React, and TypeScript, incorporating automation tools like headless testing for robust workflows.

 ## Skills
 - **Frontend**: React, Vue, JavaScript, TypeScript